PESugier/MPSG/Application/README.md

 ## Interpretation of the results

-Pleiotropy at gene-level (group): two genes has been highlighted as pleiotropic by MPSG
+### Pleiotropy at gene-level (group)

+Two genes has been highlighted as pleiotropic by MPSG

 ``` r
 pleio_genes_names
 #> [1] "NEGR1"  "TGFBR3"
 ```

-Pleiotropy at SNP-level (variable): SNPs with non-zero values in selected genes can be considered as pleiotropic
+### Pleiotropy at SNP-level (variable)

+SNPs with non-zero values in selected genes can be considered as pleiotropic

 As example, the outputs of MPSG for the first gene are: